thradams/Modules/README.md

 ## What is a Pragma Source?

-Pragma source is a way to connect related source files.
+Pragma source is a way to make source files discoverable respecting platform configuration.

 Let's say I want to create a library for console functions.
 Other projects can use this library.